If you're using the improved planning interface, this page is for you. If you're using live plans, head to Live plans (legacy).

 Before you begin

-Whether you're new to Advanced Roadmaps, or you're already using Advanced Roadmaps for some time, it's important to familiarize yourself with the types of plans.
+With the release of Advanced Roadmaps 3.0, we've removed support for classic plans.
+So whether you're new to Advanced Roadmaps, or you're already using Advanced Roadmaps for some time, it's important to familiarize yourself with the types of plans.

 Live plans make use of what we call a scheduling algorithm, to calculate a realistic schedule for your teams across multiple projects.
 The resulting schedule is displayed in the timeline.